History of Seal Island False Bay

 In 1893 the government of the Cape Colony gave seals their first legal protection in southern Africa, when sealing without a permit was prohibited.
 Seals were however, still commercially hunted in South Africa until as recently as 1990.

-Thousands of new seal pups are born each year and visitors to the Island are treated to an amazing wildlife spectacle – an island teeming with life, noise and bustle!
+Between 12,000 and 18,000 seal pups are born born on the island each year (Kirkman et al. 2007) and visitors during this time are treated to an amazing wildlife spectacle – an island teeming with new life, noise and bustle!

 Sharks at Seal Island